HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 === "On-Premises"
     You can configure a cache header for GET requests for unauthenticated users.
 Configuring cache headers result to better performance and cachability.
 For more information, see [Cache headers for WCM REST V2](../../manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md#cache-headers-for-wcm-rest-v2).

-### Web Content Manager REST API V2 - Retrieving multiple content items in one REST call through a list of UUIDs
+### Retrieving multiple content items in one REST call through a list of UUIDs

 === "Containers"
     You can retrieve multiple content items in one REST call through a list of Universally Unique Identifiers (UUIDs).
 For more information, see [WCM REST V2 API documentation](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/).